ax3l/colorphobic/README.md

 Are you afraid of colored images?
 Do you think the `rainbow color scale` should be banned?

-Than colorphobic is for you!
+Then colorphobic is for you!

 ## tl;dr